Alejogb1/job-board/blog-data/how-can-keras-be-used-to-create-a-semantic-similarity-model-using-pre-trained-embeddings.md

 id: "how-can-keras-be-used-to-create-a-semantic-similarity-model-using-pre-trained-embeddings"
 ---

-, let's unpack this.
+.
 Semantic similarity modelling with Keras, using pre-trained embeddings—it’s a challenge I've tackled more than a few times in past projects, specifically when we were trying to build a custom document similarity engine for an internal knowledge base a few years back.
 It's a powerful technique, and I think I can offer some clear, practical guidance on how to approach it.

 The core idea is to represent words or sentences as vectors in a high-dimensional space, where the relative positions of those vectors indicate their semantic relatedness.
 Pre-trained embeddings—think word2vec, GloVe, or fastText—provide the initial coordinates for these vectors, allowing us to leverage massive amounts of pre-existing language data without starting from scratch.
 Keras, with its clean api, is perfect for gluing all this together.